Sunday Children & Youth Religious Education

 For K-12thgrade at both services, beginning in October, we extend the Sunday morning’s learning to include parents.
 Kids begin the learning in class, inviting families, when able, to join them for 20-30 minutes after the worship service, to finish up.
 Most often, it will be a social justice or service learning project, but we will also include spiritual practice engagements.
 This Fall’s First Sundays are:

 November – Congregational Peace Crane Project

 December — Gingerbread (this Family Sunday is December 15)

 February — Polar Fleece Blankets for our Neighbors

 11:15 Religious Education Classes

 Children spend their Sunday morning with younger children in an enhanced Storytime in our Childcare space.

 Note: Our Fall registration for this offering at this time is too small to offer it every week though we plan for it.
 Whenever three K-5th grade children are attend, we will offer this class.
 On other Sundays, see the Religious Educator for worship kits for the Sanctuary or if they wish, they can be included in Childcare.

 Our spiritual theme-based learning ministry encourages each participant to teach and reach and create and make and ask and query and share and serve.
-Children take turns in each modality: create, explore; act and practice that allow for multiple expressions and play with the meaning of Unitarian Universalism.
+Children take turns in each modality throughout a month: create, explore; act and practice that allow for multiple expressions and play with the meaning of Unitarian Universalism.
 Learning is infused with a “maker space” philosophy allowing children to discover and express what they already “know.”

 Coming of Age (9th & 10th Graders)